leggetter/blind-data/README.md

 Blind Data was created a Culture Hack Scotland 2013.

-The purpose of the application is to facilitate the discovery and exploration of data, and to create links between one or more pieces of data.
+The purpose of the application is to facilitate the discovery, exploration and linking of data.
 These new links then become data themselves, and can also be discovered and linked to.

 ## Data Discovery